NILAB-UvA/bidsify/README.rst

 to file-formats specified by BIDS.
 This tool has been used to successfully convert datasets for preprocessing using `fmriprep <http://fmriprep.readthedocs.io/en/latest/>`_.

-BidsConverter is still very much in development, so there are probably still some bugs for data that differs from our standard format (at the Spinoza Centre in Amsterdam) and the API might change in the future.
+``Bidsify`` is still very much in development, so there are probably still some bugs for data that differs from our standard format (at the Spinoza Centre in Amsterdam) and the API might change in the future.
 If you encounter any issues, please submit an issue or (better yet), submit a pull-request with your proposed solution!

 Features
 --------
-So far, BidsConverter is able to do the following:
+So far, ``bidsify`` is able to do the following:

 - Rename raw files to the format specified by BIDS (using the information in the config.json)
 - Convert raw Philips PAR/REC files and DICOM files (experimental; not fully tested) to nifti.gz format